Football in Thailand

 Football is the most popular sport in Thailand.
+Approximately 30% of the people in Thailand are considered association football fans.
+In neighbouring countries Cambodia, Laos and Myanmar, the percentages are relatively comparable.

 Although the professional football leagues are new to Thai people, football was introduced to Thailand as far back as 1897.
 Many Thais also watch football on local and paid-cable TV.
 Many matches, especially those in the English FA Premier League can be watched free on local channels.
 Thai channels broadcast every match of the 2006 World Cup.

-Football in Thailand is organized by Football Association of Thailand (FAT).
+Football in Thailand is organised by Football Association of Thailand (FAT).

 In 2007, Thailand co-hosted the Asian Cup 2007 with three other countries.
 This was the second time the event had been held in Thailand, the first being in 1972.

+The most popular football clubs in Thailand are Premier League clubs Liverpool and Manchester United and Thai League 1 club Buriram United.

 History

 Football was introduced into Thailand in 1897 by the Siamese-English Students.
 After that Football was popular in the Royal students and the Armies.
 First Association football matches in Thailand was held in 1900 by the English people in Siam between Bangkok Team against Ministry of Education Team.
 The result is 2-2.

 In 1901 student association football tournament by Ministry of Education has established.